esarks/SkylerThomas2/02_chapter-01-my-swamp-secular.md

 And the response?

-> "I've taken a good, long look at the affliction of my people in Egypt.
-I've heard their cries for deliverance from their slave masters; I know all about their pain.
-And now I have come down to help them, pry them loose from the grip of Egypt..."
+> "I have certainly seen the oppression of my people in Egypt.
+I have heard their cries of distress because of their harsh slave drivers.
+Yes, I am aware of their suffering.
+So I have come down to rescue them from the power of the Egyptians..."
 >
-> — Exodus 3:7-8 (The Message)
+> — Exodus 3:7-8 (NLT)

 Not "try harder."
 Not "fix yourself first."